-- Consultation and engagement with the Identified Indigenous Groups (IIGs) as set out in the FAC. - Engagement with Indigenous groups on Project opportunities and benefits including project benefit agreements and contracting opportunities.

-- Two Technical Heritage Committee (THC) meeting were held in March with Indigenous Groups. - Nine out of ten project agreements signed with IIGs. - Indigenous Art and Cultural Recognition (IACR) art and artist selection process underway.

-- Continue meetings with the THC. - Continue meetings with the Indigenous Marine Users Group. - Continue to facilitate meetings between Indigenous groups and the Project. - Progress IACR opportunities including finalizing the art and artist selection.
+Scope: Consultation and engagement with the Identified Indigenous Groups (IIGs) as set out in the EAC.
+Engagement with Indigenous groups on Project opportunities and benefits including project benefit agreements and contracting opportunities.
+Monthly Highlights: Two Technical Heritage Committee (THC) meetings were held in April with Indigenous Groups.
+9 out of 10 project agreements signed with IIGs.
+Indigenous Art and Cultural Recognition (IACR) art and artist selection for specific areas of the new bridge has been completed.
+Art and artist selection for additional IACR opportunities continued.
+Three Month Lookahead: Continue meetings with the THC.
+Continue meetings with the Indigenous Marine Users Group.
+Continue to facilitate meetings between Indigenous groups and the Project.
+Progress IACR opportunities including finalizing the art and artist selection.